MicrosoftDocs/azure-reference-other/studio-module-reference/threshold-filter.md

      Use the column selector to specify which columns the filter should be applied to.

-     > [!IMPORTNAT]
+     > [!IMPORTANT]
      > By default, the [Apply Filter](apply-filter.md) module uses the filter on all selected numeric columns.
-Be sure to exclude columns that you don't want to be changed.
+Be sure to exclude columns that you don't want to change.

 6. To perform the actual computations, run the experiment.